graphtastic/subgraph-dgraph-software-supply-chain/docs/design/design--guac-to-dgraph.md

 The "Transform" phase of the ETL process adds significant value by creating a target Dgraph endpoint that is a functional and performance upgrade over the source.
 This is achieved through automated provisioning and strategic schema augmentation.

 The following diagram illustrates this process, from acquiring the source schema to deploying an augmented, high-performance version to Dgraph.

+**UPDATE GraphQL Mesh (https://the-guild.dev/graphql/mesh) will serve as the "augmentation script" in the diagram below (TODO: update diagram)**

 ```mermaid
 graph TD